2019-2020 Flu Season

 Influenza - Seasonal

 Some children are at increased risk of more serious illness from influenza, because of conditions such as diabetes, asthma, immunity problems, or being treated with immune-suppressing medications.
-They are especially vulnerable to complications, and should get vaccinated as soon as possible.
-The "Seasonal Flu Shot" that has been administered to many people this year protects against Influenza A and B.
+They are especially vulnerable to complications and should get vaccinated as soon as possible.

 Please get a vaccination if you and your child have not yet had it this year!